Cinematographer: Roles in the Photography department

+Takes photographs during the filming process.
+These pictures can be used with many goals: for publicity, to have a multimedia record of the production process, or to keep track of the scenes to ensure there are no continuity mistakes.

 Societies and trade organizations

 There are a number of national associations of cinematographers that represent members (irrespective of their official titles) and are dedicated to the advancement of cinematography, including: